• Home

 • Similarly, there are lots of powerful business collaboration tools that claim to be notes apps but just aren't suitable for one person to keep track of their grocery list or draft a thank-you note.
 (As a rule, if an app supports video calls out of the box, it's not a notes app.)

-• The other thing that's popped up in the last 12 months is AI-powered note-taking apps that claim to either help you write better notes or resurface the information you record in novel ways.
-While AI features certainly didn't exclude any app, to make the list, it still had to work well as a regular note-taking app too.
+• The other thing that's popped up in the last two years are AI-powered note-taking apps.
+These typically claim to either help you write better notes or resurface the information you record in novel ways.
+While AI features were a nice bonus, to make the list, every app still had to work well as a regular note-taking app too.

 Over the course of a few days, instead of using my notebook or notes app of choice, I wrote my thoughts, lists, and other notes to remember down in one of the apps I was putting through its paces.
 For any that looked like they might make the list, I dug a bit deeper and tested the other features like sync, sorting, and the like.
 Here are my favorites.